 - Keep a vocabulary book and write down new words that you see in past papers and your coursebook.
 Try to write words that go together so that you can learn these, e.g. 'do your homework' and 'make a noise'. - Practise your spelling.
-If you have problems spelling a word, try to practise writing it again and again until you can remember the correct spelling. - Play the Cambridge English games Funland and Monkey Puzzles a fun way to learn and practise vocabulary. - Look at the Cambridge English: Key vocabulary list.
-If you look at the list, you can see which areas you need to practise. - Learn the different forms of irregular verbs (like 'I run', 'I ran', 'I have run').
+If you have problems spelling a word, try to practise writing it again and again until you can remember the correct spelling. - Play the Cambridge English games Funland and Monkey Puzzles a fun way to learn and practise vocabulary. - Make sure you know vocabulary about many different topics.
+Try to use English in different ways and with different people, and learn the words you need.
+Ask your teacher about the topics that can be in the exam. - Learn the different forms of irregular verbs (like 'l go', 'l went', 'l have gone').